 Dragonsyour group works together on adventures.
 A group will have a mixture of different types of characters with different strengths and weaknesses.

 For example, I rolled a half-elf warlock.
-I was really good at dealing spell damage at monsters from a distance but as soon as they got into close combat my armour provided very little protection and my physical attacks were very weak.
+I was really good at dealing spell damage at monsters from a distance but as soon as they got close my armour provided very little protection and my physical hits were very weak.

-That’s where a character like a Fighter comes in.
-Fighters wear heavy armour so can take a lot of attacks without getting wounded and they are great at hitting things in close combat.
+That’s where a character like a Paladin comes in.
+Paladins wear heavy armour so can take a lot of hits without losing health and they are great at hitting things!

-As a team you decide how you’re going to approach a fight to make the most of each character’s skills and abilities and support each other.
+As a team you decide how you’re going to approach an encounter to make the most of each character’s skills and abilities and support each other.